idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/MultiOutputGaussianProcessSurrogate.md

 To facilitate the evaluation of MOGPs, `evaluate()` function which can broadcast vector outputs is provided.

-!listing surrogates/MultiOutputGaussianProcess.C line=MultiOutputGaussianProcess::evaluate(const std::vector<Real> & x, std::vector<Real> & y)
+!listing surrogates/MultiOutputGaussianProcessSurrogate.C start=MultiOutputGaussianProcessSurrogate::evaluate( end={

 !alert note title=Output format for MOGPs
 Vector of MOGPs means and standard deviations are output to a JSON file.
 Both normalized means and standard deviations followed by the un-normalized ones are output.

-!syntax parameters /Surrogates/MultiOutputGaussianProcess
+!syntax parameters /Surrogates/MultiOutputGaussianProcessSurrogate

-!syntax inputs /Surrogates/MultiOutputGaussianProcess
+!syntax inputs /Surrogates/MultiOutputGaussianProcessSurrogate

-!syntax children /Surrogates/MultiOutputGaussianProcess
+!syntax children /Surrogates/MultiOutputGaussianProcessSurrogate